 Best for: Cool-factor and convenience meets major cost savings.
 Colours: A range including black, blue, and pink.

 The best fanny pack brand is Away with its simple, versatile, and high-quality belt bags.
 Other top fanny pack brands include Herschel and Bellroy.
 Check out our list of the best travel fanny packs for more inspiration.

 You can wear a fanny pack on a plane, no problem.
 In fact, for some airlines, it counts as personal attire rather than carry-on baggage, which is a bonus.
 However, you’ll still have to put it through the scanner at airport security.

-Fanny packs are certainly in style in 2021.
+Fanny packs are certainly still in style.
 The iconic 90s staple has made a definite comeback and many brands and designers are now offering their own unique take on the classic belt bag, offering fashion-savvy customers a range to choose from.